Bone pain: Cancer

-Pain caused by cancer within bones is one of the most severe forms of pain.
-Because of its severity and uniqueness with respect to other forms of pain, it is extensively researched.
-According to studies of bone cancer in mouse femur models, it has been determined that bone pain related to cancer occurs as a result of destruction of bone tissue.
-Chemical changes that occur within the spinal cord as a result of bone destruction give further insight into the mechanism of bone pain.
+Pain caused by bone cancer is among the worst forms of pain.
+Because of its severity and uniqueness compared to other forms of pain, it has been researched extensively.
+From studies of bone cancer in mouse femur models, it has been determined that bone cancer pain results from destruction of bone tissue.
+Chemical changes within the spinal cord as a result give further insight into the mechanism of bone pain.

-Metastatic cancer cells often establish themselves within the skeleton.
+Metastatic cancer cells often establish themselves in the skeleton.
 When the cancer cells have metastasized, the mechanical dynamics of the bone matrix become weaker as skeletal strength decreases.
-This leads to several other complications throughout the body, including pain, thus decreasing the patient's quality of life.
+This leads to several complications throughout the body, including pain, thus decreasing the patient's quality of life.

-Bone tumors are composed of a conglomeration of cell types, including cancer and immune system cells.
+Bone tumors are a conglomeration of cell types, including cancer and immune system cells.
 Often, tumor cells secrete growth factors that activate receptors close to primary afferent neurons.
-Activation of these neural receptors is a contributing factor to pain sensation.
-Additionally, inflammatory lipids called prostaglandins, which are produced at high rates by cancer cells within tumors, activate nociceptors when they bind together.
+Activation of these neural receptors is a contributing factor to pain.
+Also, inflammatory lipids called prostaglandins, which are produced at high rates by cancer cells within tumors, activate nociceptors when they bind together.